-Content Marketing: Find Hidden Gold in Your Online Assets
+Content Marketing Audit: Hidden Gold in Your Online Assets

-Don’t know the answer to this question–then you definitely need a content audit.
+Don’t know the answer to this question–then you definitely need a content marketing audit.

-Performing a content audit has a great benefit–it helps you to reduce content marketing costs.
+Performing a content marketing audit has a great benefit–it helps you to reduce content marketing costs.

 Before diving into a content marketing plan, gather and organize all of the online content your business has created and distributed.

-Auditing your online content is an important element of any content marketing strategy.
+A content marketing audit is an important element of any content marketing strategy.
 Further, it’s an on-going process not something you do once and forget about it.

-Here are the seven steps to audit your online content to manage your online content assets.
+Here are the 7 steps to audit content marketing to manage your online content assets.

 1. Take an inventory of your content collection.
 Before you start gathering all of your firm’s online information it’s important to decide what you’ll classify as a piece of content.
 Since some forms of content are composed of other content items, it’s easiest to think in terms of units of content.
 For example, while a blog post may consist of a combination of text, photographs and graphics, it’s simpler to consider it an article.
 Here are seven content options.
 (Here’s a fuller list of 26 content marketing options.)